 A radiologist, a physician specifically trained to supervise and interpret radiology examinations such as ultrasound or sonogram, will analyze the images from your ultrasound.
 He or she will send a signed report to your primary care or referring physician, who will share the results of your ultrasound or sonogram with you.

-If you are having an upper abdominal ultrasound at DeKalb Medical, you will be asked not to eat or drink for 8 hours before your exam.
+If you are having an upper abdominal ultrasound at Emory Decatur Hospital, you will be asked not to eat or drink for 8 hours before your exam.
 When having a pelvic ultrasound, you will need to drink 32 ounces to fill your bladder prior to your appointment time.
 There may be some discomfort on your full bladder, but this is necessary to obtain the best imaging to evaluate your pelvic organs.
 You will be asked to empty your bladder after the exam is completed.

 You may be asked to change into a hospital, primarily to protect your clothes from the gel that will be applied to your skin during the exam.
 In most cases, there will be no need to remove jewelry, watches or dental wear.

 The registered ultrasound sonographer, who has been specially trained will operate the equipment and perform your exam, will ask you to lie down on an exam table next to the ultrasound equipment.
 After a gel is applied to your skin, a hand-held device called a transducer will be guided slowly across your skin.
 The sonographer then will record images that appear on the monitor.

 Some ultrasounds, such as a transvaginal ultrasound, require the transducer to be inserted into your body to obtain images.

 When your ultrasound is complete, you may be asked to remain on the examination table briefly while the technologist reviews the ultrasound images for clarity.
 Occasionally more images may be required by the radiologist.

 A report will be sent to your doctor, who will share the results with you.